bromaniac/final-frontier/README.md

     - `ShipComponent`: Manages ship movement and shooting actions.
     - `AsteroidComponent`: Controls asteroid movement and reset logic.
     - `BackgroundScrollComponent`: Implements the seamless vertical scrolling of the background texture.
+    - `ExplosionAnimationComponent`: Handles the display of explosion animations.
 - **Factories & Handlers:**
     - `GameEntityFactory`: Defines how to spawn game entities (ship, asteroids, background).
     - `GameCollisionHandler`: Manages collision logic between the ship and asteroids.